 (Please check labels to ensure all are gluten-free if needed)

 2 lbs of italian sausage

-1 44oz. jar of Prego Sauce- Italian Sausage & Garlic
+1 44oz. jars of Prego Sauce- Your Choice

 1 pack of corn tortillas

-1 pack of shredded cheese (chedder or fiesta blend)
+1 pack of shredded cheese (cheddar or fiesta blend)

 2 cups of olive or canola oil